Smokeless tobacco: Safety

-It is estimated the safety risk of smokeless tobacco is similar to that of electronic cigarettes, which has about 1% of the mortality risk of traditional cigarettes.
-Smokeless tobacco is not a healthy alternative to cigarette smoking.
+Even though smokeless tobacco poses a lower health risk than traditional combusted products, contrary to common belief it is not a "safe" alternative to conventional tobacco.
 There is no safe level of smokeless tobacco use.

-The declines in smokeless tobacco initiation among adolescents and young adults is particularly relevant to improving the health of the nation because smokeless tobacco use is often linked to subsequent cigarette initiation.
-Smokeless tobacco users can experience these negative health consequences at any age.
-Smokeless tobacco accounts for an abundance of deaths globally with a significant proportion of them attributed to Southeast Asia.
+The declines in smokeless tobacco initiation among adolescents and young adults is particularly relevant to improving their health because smokeless tobacco use is often linked to subsequent cigarette initiation.
+Smokeless tobacco users can experience negative health consequences at any age.
 Youth use of tobacco in any form is unsafe.